 In addition, the Belen West neighborhood is unique for having just 0.0% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 100.0% of America's neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Belen West neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Belen West neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 100.0% of the households here have four, five, or more cars.
 That is more cars per household than in 100.0% of the neighborhoods in the nation.

 Some neighborhoods have more internal cohesiveness than others.
 While other neighborhoods feel like a collection of strangers who just happen to live near each other.
 Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
 NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Belen West neighborhood.
 More residents of the Belen West neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.